Programs and results

 What are the organization's capabilities for doing this?

 Operates three high quality, low cost spay neuter clinics in Millville, Robbinsville, and Hillside NJ.
 Reaches more animals by providing spay shuttle service and operation of a mobile surgical unit.
 Employs 11 board certified veterinarians.
-In partnership with University of Pennsylvania and Cornell to offer externship opportunities to veterinary students in high volume spay neuter and serving low income pet owners.
 Promotes community partnerships within the animal welfare industry to reach more animals.

 What have they accomplished so far and what's next?